DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/README.md

 Be sensitive to what your classmates might find offensive, triggering or violent and be graceful and listen carefully when your work gets called out.

-### Inclusion
+## Inclusion

 The NYU Tandon School values an inclusive and equitable environment for all our students.
 I hope to foster a sense of community in this class and consider it a place where individuals of all backgrounds, beliefs, ethnicities, national origins, gender identities, sexual orientations, religious, political affiliations and abilities will be treated with respect.
 It is my intent that all students’ learning needs be addressed both in and out of class, and that the diversity that students bring to this class be viewed as a resource, strength and benefit.
 If this standard is not being upheld, please feel free to speak with me.

-### Academic Integrity
+## Academic Integrity

 Violations of academic integrity are considered to be acts of academic dishonesty and include (but are not limited to) cheating, plagiarizing, fabrication, denying other access to information or material and facilitating academic dishonesty, and are subject to the policies and procedures noted in the Student Handbook and within the Course Catalog, including the Student Code of Conduct and the Student Judicial System.
 Please note that lack of knowledge of citations procedures, for example, is an unacceptable explanation for plagiarism, as is having studied together to produce remarkable similar papers or creative works submitted separately by two students, or recycling work from a previous class.

 Please review [NYU's School of Engineering's academic dishonesty policy](https://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/academic-integrity-for-students-at-nyu.html) in its entirety.
 Procedures may include, but are not limited to: failing the assignment, failing the course, going in front of an academic judicial council and possible suspension from school.
 Violations will not be tolerated.

-All work for this class must be your own and specific to this semester.
+All work for this class must be our own and specific to this semester.
 Any work recycled from other classes or from another, non-original source will be rejected with serious implications for the student.
 Plagiarism, knowingly representing the words or ideas of another as one’s own work in any academic exercise, is absolutely unacceptable.
 Any student who commits plagiarism must re-do the assignment for a grade no higher than a D. In fact, a D is the highest possible course grade for any student who commits plagiarism.

+## A Special Note on Open Source and "Found Code"

+There's an ammount of sharing and re-using that will happen in this course due to the open source nature of the libraries, tools and learning materials we will be using.
+Plus a lot of assignments will be turned in using github, a platform for sharing code and other content.

+Nonetheless, we have to be careful and conscious about the difference between using available tools that help with our learning experience and submiting other people's work as our own.
+It's not hard to find code online that will do things similar to, or exactly alike, the things you will developing for this class.
+It is NOT ok to use those as part of an assignment or project for this class.

+On the other hand, it's also not hard to find code/libraries/packages/examples that solve specific technical tasks that are part of a larger project or assignment.
+For example: a library that converts gifs into movies or code for working with different text encodings.
+These are specific tasks that we aren't going to solve on our own, so using an open source solution is acceptable and expected.

+You are expected to cite any tutorials, examples, libraries or inspiration that you use for our work.
+Sometimes the authors have a specific way they'd like their work cited (CC licenses), otherwise a name and a link is fine.

-This includes copying code for other sources, using code from other sources with only slight modifications and using code from other sources without a reference.
+TL;DR: Copying assignment code from other sources, using any code from other sources with only slight modifications or using any code from other sources without a reference is plagiarism.

+If there are questions about a specific situation, please ask.

-### A Special Note On LLMs and Large Diffusion Models
+## A Special Note on LLMs and Large Diffusion Models

 This is a class about creative uses of technology, and LLMs and interfaces like ChatGPT, Midjourney, etc definitely have their place in discussions about technology, society and creativity.
 Being in the environment we are in, it has become impossible to ignore these tools.

 Having said that....

-You may use AI interfaces to help generate ideas and images as it pertains to the brainstorming or ideation part of a project and/or to generate images for presentations, as long as proper credit is given.
+You may use AI interfaces to help generate ideas and images as it pertains to the brainstorming or ideation portions of a project and/or to generate images for presentations, as long as proper credit is given.

 You may NOT submit any work generated by these interfaces as your own.

 Given that this is an introductory course to programming, and we're all starting fresh, I don't believe there is any situation that will warrant the use of these tools for generating code.
 Save that for a future when you might have to write tedious software for parsing/flipping/transforming database entries.
-There should be an aura of fun to the code we are writing, and a sense of accomplishment in learning how to make computers do unexpected things, that doesn’t justify the use of tools that generate code.
+There should be an aura of fun to the code you are writing, and a sense of accomplishment in learning how to make computers do unexpected things, that doesn’t justify the use of tools that generate code.

 Likewise, writing/response assignments will be short and personal, asking not only for your understanding of the material, but also your thoughts, interpretations, opinions and concerns about certain topics related to art, design, society and technology.
 Don’t sell yourself short!
 I want to hear your voice and words regarding these topics.

+As always, if there are any questions about a specific situation, just ask.

-### Educational Accessibility Statement
+## Educational Accessibility Statement

 NYU-Tandon is committed to assuring equal educational opportunity and full participation for all students.
 The mission of the Office for Students with Disabilities is to provide individuals with learning differences (a.ka. disabilities) the same access to programs and activities as other students.
 We assist students to maximize their potential while helping them develop and maintain independence.